karinait/fashion-classification/README.md

 	-d '{ "url":  "http://bit.ly/mlbookcamp-pants"}'
    ```

-## Other ways to perform predictions
+## Predictions with a Python script

    In case you want to run predictions against some images stored locally in the repository, you could use the predict.py script in order to do that.
 To do so, please follow these steps:

 1. **Prepare the Environment**

    Create a virtual environment with pipenv for python 3.9 and install all the dependencies
    ```bash
    cd fashion-classification